uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

 * Containerized Deployment: The Health-Check-Tool components, including Loki, Promtail, Grafana, and the Exporter, are deployed as containers within a POD, simplifying scaling and management.

-* Comunication with Uyuni server: The approach to establishing communication with the Uyuni server lies in the underlying infrastructure setup.
+* Communication with Uyuni server: The approach to establishing communication with the Uyuni server lies in the underlying infrastructure setup.
 When deployed in a standalone environment, the system leverages Podman's networking capabilities to facilitate connectivity.
 This involves configuring Podman containers to ensure they can communicate effectively with the Uyuni server, using Podman's built-in networking features such as container-specific network configurations.
 Alternatively, in environments where Kubernetes is employed, communication with the Uyuni server is managed through Kubernetes networking principles.

 * Storage and Persistence: Utilizing persistent storage solutions for logs and metrics data, ensuring data integrity and availability for historical analysis.